Real Love Baby

 "Real Love Baby" is a song by American folk musician Josh Tillman under his pseudonym Father John Misty.
-It was released on July 26, 2016 as a standalone single through Sub Pop Records.
-The song was originally written by Tillman for Lady Gaga, but he became enamored with it, and ended up keeping it for himself.
+It was released on July 26, 2016, as a standalone single through Sub Pop Records.
+The song was originally written by Tillman for Lady Gaga, but he became enamored with it and ended up keeping it for himself.
 It was recorded and produced with Thomas Brenneck, known for his work with the Budos Band, at The Diamond Mine in New York.
-"Real Love Baby" has been characterized as an Indie rock, folk rock and soft rock song.
+"Real Love Baby" has been characterized as an indie rock, folk rock, and soft rock song.
 A limited 2000 copies vinyl, was released on July 26, 2023, seven years after its original release.

 Music critics praised the song, highlighting its lyrical honesty and sweetness.
 "Real Love Baby" debuted at number 30 on Billboards Adult Alternative Airplay and peaked at number 3 on the UK Physical Singles Chart.
-In April 2024 it was certified platinum in the US, making it Tillman's best-selling track.
+In April 2024, it was certified platinum in the US, making it Tillman's best-selling track.
 Eight years after its release, a music video for the song, directed by Eggs Tyrone, was released on Valentine's Day.

 Background

 Tillman wrote and recorded the song while working on a session for Lady Gaga.
 After developing the song, he felt too fond of it to depart with it.
 In an interview with Zane Lowe, he recalled, "We were hanging.
 It was, like, 5 in the morning, someone handing me an acoustic guitar and I'm just like, 'What are hands.'
 We had so much fun.
 Mark [Ronson] —just watching him produce, it was amazing."
 To Q, he said: "I wrote 'Real Love Baby' with Lady Gaga in mind and ended up writing one of my most vulnerable songs.
-Writing for yourself is the best way to trick yourself in some unexpected way that isn't attached to your vanity."
+Writing for other people is the best way to trick yourself into writing for yourself in some unexpected way that isn’t attached to your vanity."